Rani Lalithangi

 Rani Lalithangi is a 1957 Indian Tamil-language historical drama film directed by T. R. Raghunath, starring Sivaji Ganesan and P. Bhanumathi.
 The film, a remake of the 1935 film Lalithangi, was released on 21 September 1957.

 Production

 Rani Lalithangi is a remake of the 1935 film Lalithangi.
 The lead role was initially offered to M. G. Ramachandran, but he declined following creative differences; Sivaji Ganesan was later cast.

 Soundtrack

-The music composed by G. Ramanathan and lyrics written by Thanjai N. Ramaiah Dass.
+The music was composed by G. Ramanathan and lyrics written by Thanjai N. Ramaiah Dass.